-Places of worship or religious buildings which are not churches and chapels of the Church of England need to be licensed to enable marriages to take place there.
+Places of worship or religious buildings which are not churches and chapels of the Church of England need to be licensed for marriages to take place there.

-You can apply to register your building to enable marriages to take place.
+You can apply to register a religious building so marriages can take place there.

-Firstly you’ll need to apply for the building to be certified as a place of worship, if this hasn’t already been done
+You need to apply for the building to be certified as a place of worship if this hasn’t already been done.

-The minister, proprietor or trustee of the building will need to apply to the superintendent registrar and provide:
+To apply, the minister, proprietor or trustee of the building needs to provide:

 - a floor plan showing which rooms will be used for worship

 - an average weekly timetable of how the building will be used.
-This is to satisfy the GRO that the building is mainly for religious worship
+This is to show the General Register Office (GRO) that it's mainly used for religious worship.

-- 2 copies of the completed application form (form 78).
-This form must be signed by 20 separate householders who regard the building as their usual place of worship and countersigned by the minister, proprietor or trustee of the building
+- two copies of the application form for the registration of marriages (form 78).
+This form must be signed by 20 separate householders who regard the building as their usual place of worship.
+It must be countersigned by the minister, proprietor or trustee of the building.

-- the statutory registration fee (which covers the cost of the legal requirement of public notice in a local newspaper and the London Gazette)
+- the registration fee.
+This covers the cost of the legal requirement for a public notice in a local newspaper and the London Gazette.

-- If you’re applying for a building to be certified as a place of worship and registered for marriages at the same time, then you can submit all the information together.
-The forms for registration of the building for marriages must not be dated prior to the form for certification as a place of worship
+If you’re applying for a building to be certified as a place of worship and registered for marriages at the same time, you can bring all of the forms together.
+The forms for registering the building for marriages must not be dated prior to the forms for certifying it as a place of worship.

 Buildings no longer in use as a place of worship

 If a building stops being used as a place of worship we must legally inform the GRO.
-You’ll need to complete a form (form 77) which can be signed by any person who can represent the congregation
+You’ll need to complete a notice of disuse form (form 77) which can be signed by any person who can represent the congregation.

-If a building is demolished and rebuilt on the same foundations within a year and will be used by the same congregation, then the certification and registration will not be affected
+If a building is demolished and rebuilt on the same foundations within a year, and will be used by the same congregation, the certification and registration won't be affected.